Athens Personal Injury AttorneyRequest Free Consultation

 - Loss of pay, paid time off used, missed work, personal time off

-- Out-of-pocket expenses (medical costs, medical care provides, prescriptions)
+- Out-of-pocket expenses (medical costs, medical care providers, prescriptions)

 - Pain and suffering